 US stocks fall as China weighs on markets

-Home builder stocks fell after the National Association of Realtors said sales of previously occupied homes fell 1.8 percent last month.
+Home builder stocks fell after an industry group reported that sales of previously occupied homes fell 1.8 percent last month.

 Bond prices rose.
 The yield on the 10-year Treasury note fell to 2.56 percent.